SAP-archive/hcp-portal-service-samples/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-##Widgets for Cloud Portal Freestyle Sites##
+##Widgets for HCP portal service Freestyle Sites##

-You can use SAP HANA Cloud Portal sample widgets to enhance your Cloud Portal sites.
-Following is a description of the available widgets on SAP's Cloud Portal GitHub account, to which you can refer as an example of the various enhancements you can achieve by customizing widgets.
+You can use HCP portal service sample widgets to enhance your HCP portal service sites.
+Following is a description of the available widgets on SAP's HCP portal service GitHub account, to which you can refer as an example of the various enhancements you can achieve by customizing widgets.

 * SAP Jam: Embed content from SAP Jam into your site pages, to bring to front your community activity, to share the knowledge of experts, and for team support and engagement.
 These are the available sample widgets for embedding SAP Jam content in your freestyle site:
  * Group feed: After adding this widget to your site, configure the SAP Jam tenant and the group whose feed will be featured in the site page.